devstream-io/devstream/docs/creating_a_plugin.md

 ## 2 Package

-TL;DR:
-Each plugin should have a separate folder under the `cmd/` directory.
+TL;DR: each plugin should have a separate folder under the `cmd/` directory.
 Refer to [this example](https://github.com/merico-dev/stream/blob/main/cmd/githubactions/main.go).
 Put most of a plugin's code under the `internal/pkg/` directory and only use `cmd/` as the main entrance to the plugin code.

 Check out our [Standard Go Project Layout](https://github.com/merico-dev/stream/blob/main/docs/project_layout.md) document for detailed instruction on the project layout.